timhughes/vagrant_ansible_k8s_cluster/docs/index.md

 These take a little while to get bootstrapped.
 You can check the state of the pods using:

     kubectl  get all -n rook-ceph

+:bulb: I think this is formatting disks and the like.
+With 3 worker nodes and 40GB file backed disks on NVMe it takes about 30 minutes.
+I havent worked exactly what to check but trhere is probably something useful in `kubectl -n rook-ceph logs deployment.apps/rook-ceph-operator`

 Once the Ceph cluster is running you can access it using the `kubectl proxy` Use port `https:rook-ceph-mgr-dashboard:8443` (because dashboard is already on 8443) if you used